 Depreciation is charged to the General Fund and Housing Revenue Account on all operational assets.
 Depreciation rates are determined according to the life expectancy of individual assets.
 Depreciation is not charged for Community Assets and Non Operational Assets.
-Depreciation is charged on a straight line basis and the useful economic life for Operational Assets ranges between 20 and 30 years for buildings and 5-18 years for vehicles.
+Depreciation is charged on a straight line basis and the useful economic life for Operational Assets ranges between 20-30 years for buildings, 5-18 years for vehicles and 5-10 years for furniture and equipment.
 Car Parks are depreciated based on the costs of surfacing and fencing over a 7 year period.
+IT is amortised over 5 years.